 A measure of the filters match to a given impedance (e.g. to a 50 Ohm system), Voltage Standing Wave Ratio (VSWR) is calculated from S11 (𝛤).

-You can learn more about Knowles Precision Devices Filter Technology through our brochure and Microwave Products page.
-And you can see how our RF and Microwave Filter Technology fits into 5G and mmWave applications here.
+You can learn more about Knowles Precision Devices Filter Technology by reading our filter brochure or visiting the microwave products page.
+You can learn more about how our RF and microwave filter technology fits into 5G and mmWave applications here.